-- 61. Given CBRE's analysis set out above firmly highlights both technical issues with the CIL Viability Study evidence base and that market conditions have deteriorated since its publication, CBRE has run independent viability modelling on PBSA typologies to determine the implications for CIL headroom in the current market. - 62.
-CBRE has utilised present-day input assumptions for off-campus (developer-led) PBSA development scheme typologies. - 63.
-Firstly, CBRE has set the rental rates at £177/week to represent an average rate across the York market.
+- 72. In order to take a comprehensive approach, CBRE has also replicated the above methodology utilising present-day input assumptions for off-campus (developer-led) PBSA development scheme typologies. - 73.
+Firstly, CBRE has set the rental rates back to £177/week to represent an average rate across the York market.
 OPEX is deducted at 30% of the gross annual rent to generate a net rental income.
-This is consistent with the CIL Viability Study inputs. - 64.
+This is consistent with the CIL Viability Study inputs. - 74.
 Secondly, CBRE has capitalised the net rental income at an investment yield of 5.0%.
 As set out earlier in this representation, most private-sector driven PBSA development has, and is expected to continue to be, institutionally funded.
 PBSA development funding yields are presently at circa 5.25% 5.5% for prime regional locations, such as York.
-CBRE has taken the more optimistic stance of provisionally retaining the rate adopted in the CIL Viability Study, which represents a best case illustrative position as it would be unlikely to be achievable in today's market. - 65.
-Thirdly, CBRE has increased the construction costs to reflect the RICS BCIS upper quartile cost as published at March 2023.
-This is deemed the most representative benchmark rate for current market construction costs for mid-market specification private-sector led PBSA schemes being brought forward in regional cities. - 66.
-Fourthly, CBRE has not adjusted the external works and professional fees allowances utilised in the CIL Viability Study modelling utilising the lower rates in the example appraisal appended to the document, rather than the higher figures referenced in the text.
-This therefore, again, adopts the most optimistic position absent of clarification from CYC. - 67.
-Finally, CBRE has removed the proposed £7,000 OSFC per student bedroom from the viability modelling.
-The purpose therefore is to determine whether there is viability headroom to accommodate the OSFC contribution, and the level of surplus (headroom) per student room available (or deficit). - 68.
-No CIL is allowed in addition, and is excluded.
+CBRE has taken the more optimistic stance of provisionally retaining the rate adopted